 With the Enneagram Types 6 are insecure personalities who have difficulties with the rapid change of the environment.
 Impermanence makes them uncomfortable.
 In general, anxiety is a central theme for type 6.
 This can manifest itself, for example, in hours of brooding.
 Type 6 tends to fantasize about catastrophes and imagines what could happen in the worst case.

-Their special circumspection makes these people reliable problem solvers, because they include every difficult aspect that would have remained hidden from other personality types.
-However, brooding robs them of an enormous amount of life energy and joy.
+Their special circumspection makes these people reliable problem solvers, as they include every difficult aspect that would have remained hidden from other personality types.
+However, this robs them of Brooding enormous amount of life energy and joy.
 Those who worry constantly never find peace of mind.
-Therefore, many Type 6 personalities suffer from inner tension.
+Therefore, many type 6 personalities suffer from inner tension.
 They can rarely engage in spontaneous activities because something unexpected might happen.

 Type 6 has difficulty trusting other people.
 He remains cautious and skeptical until his counterpart has proven himself trustworthy.
 If the latter is the case, type 6 personalities are loyal companions.
 However, what sounds positive at first has negative aspects as well.
 His excessive loyalty tempts the type 6 to persist even in harmful life situations.

 A distinction is made between two strategies that people with type 6 use to Fears combat: phobia or resistance.
 Phobic type 6 adopts avoidance behavior.
 In daily interactions, these individuals are friendly and cooperative.
 The resistant type 6 adopts a defensive attitude against any perceived threat.
 The result is downright daredevil behavior, but based on hidden fear.

 People from the Enneagram Types 7 are always on the lookout for new challenges.
 Their thoughts focus on the future.
 What is past is past.
 This is their philosophy.
 Type 7 is therefore often restless and does not like to commit.
 He believes that a better opportunity could always be waiting for him.